Cozy-Habit/Cozy-Habit/README.md

-## 🌈 Hey there, I'm Sophia 👋
+# 🌈 Hey there, I'm Sophia 👋
 I'm a curious Computer Science student on a quest for my Bachelor's degree and the perfect cup of coffee ☕.
 I’m especially into frontend development, web wizardry, and making the internet a more accessible place for everyone—because good design should include everyone, not just the lucky few.

 ### 🧠 My brain is currently full of:

-- HTML, S/CSS, JavaScript (and a slight obsession with clean UI)
+- UX, HTML, S/CSS, JavaScript (and a slight obsession with clean UI)

 - React, Next.js, and late-night bug fixing